Boost Your Salesforce DevOps Performance with DORA Metrics

 If you want to see a demo of the Reporting API using a Tableau dashboard, and learn more about the DORA metrics, watch the recording of our launch webinar now.
 Or get in touch to book a tailored demo of Gearset for your team.

-If you already have the automation tier of Gearset and you’re using Pipelines, then you’re all set to make full use of the Reporting API to assess your DevOps performance.
+If you already have the automation tier of Gearset and you’re using Pipelines, our Salesforce CI/CD solution, then you’re all set to make full use of the Reporting API to assess your DevOps performance.